snehabedadhala/GDPTeam01/README.md

 ## **[Project Kanban Board](https://github.com/users/snehabedadhala/projects/3)**

-Below are the team members with roles and responsibilities
+Below are the team members with roles and responsibilities.

 |Name|Roles and Responsibilities|
 |:---:|:---:|